kiali/kiali.io/content/en/docs/Installation/deployment-configuration.md

 ```

 The `instance_name` will be used as a prefix for all created Kiali resources.
-The exception is the `kiali-signing-key` secret which will always have the same
+The exception is the `kiali-signing-key` secret which will always have the same name
 and will be shared on all deployments of the same namespace, unless you specify
 a custom secret name.